A Primer on Construction Financing in Nigeria 2025

 What are some of the strategic advantages of Construction Financing for Nigerian Real Estate Developers?

-Firstly, construction financing provides capital necessary capital to fund large-scale construction projects that would otherwise be impossible to finance with their own resources alone.
-Construction financing may also provide the benefit of interest-only payments during the construction period, therefore reducing the cash flow burden on the borrower as principal repayments typically occur after the project is completed and generating income.
-Construction financing in Nigeria can be structured in a way that matches the cash flow needs of the project thereby providing some level of flexibility.
-In practice, lenders often provide funds in draws (increments) as certain stages of the construction are completed, reducing the need for large upfront disbursements.
-Another key strategic advantage of construction financing is that, it allows Nigerian real estate developers to leverage their equity, allowing them to undertake larger projects than they could with their own funds.
+Another key strategic advantage of construction financing is that, it allows real estate developers in Nigeria to leverage their equity, allowing them to undertake larger projects than they could with their own funds.
 This potentially enhances the return on equity.
 There is also a potential for higher returns where the project is successful (e.g., the property is sold or leased at high value), thereby generating substantial returns for real estate developers and and investors.

 Final Analysis

 In our view, there is a huge gap in the construction financing market in Nigeria.
-A number of factors contribute to this market gat.
+A number of factors contribute to this market gap.
 First, is that of limited access to credit, in that many real estate developers, especially small and medium-sized enterprises (SMEs), face difficulties securing financing due to stringent lending conditions from traditional banks.
 High collateral requirements and interest rates make it hard for developers to obtain the capital needed to start or complete projects.
 Also, the mortgage market in Nigeria is still relatively underdeveloped, with low penetration rates compared to other countries.
 This limits potential homeowners’ ability to access long-term financing, thereby reducing demand for construction projects.
-Lastly, there are not enough specialized financial institutions focusing on construction and real estate development.
-Nigerian banks typically prefer short-term, lower-risk lending, which leaves a gap for long-term construction financing.
+Lastly, there are not enough specialised financial institutions focusing on construction and real estate development an Nigerian banks typically prefer short-term, lower-risk lending, which leaves a gap for long-term construction financing.

 This publication is not intended to provide legal advice and is not prepared with a specific client in mind.
 Kindly seek professional advice specific to your situation.
 You may also reach out to your usual Balogun Harold contact or contact us via support@balogunharold.com for support.